NickFoodz/Not-Scrabble/README.md

   - Changes depending on the current player
   - Allows the players to click a tile, then place it on the board.
     - Data Structures:None
+  - Added an incomplete implementation of UNDO (Undo does not re-enable selected rack tile)

 - ScrabbleButton
   - Makes up each place on the board, has coordinates and stores the score and Tile